Bachelor of Food and Nutrition Sciences (Honours)

 For more information on the Admission Criteria and Selection Policy visit The Guide.

-The minimum entry requirement is completion of an undergraduate degree majoring in Food Science or Nutrition study areas and achieved an credit average mark or Weighted Average Mark (WAM) of 65% or greater.
+The minimum entry requirement is completion of a Nutrition related undergraduate degree or the completion of an undergraduate degree majoring in Food Science or Nutrition study areas.
+Students must also achieve a credit average mark or Weighted Average Mark (WAM) of 65% or greater.

 2017 Project Preference Form needs to be submitted via the applicant portal

 Applicants are required to contact the Supervisors of the projects they are interested in applying for before submitting the Project Preference form.

 Allocation to research projects is a competitive process and an applicant cannot be assured of being assigned to their choice of research projects.